FarawayGG/rift-investor-program/SECURITY.md

 ## Reporting a Vulnerability

 The Faraway team takes the security of our software seriously.
-If you believe you have found a security vulnerability in the Rift Investor Program, please report it to us as described below.
+If you believe you have found a security vulnerability in the Internet Capital Module, please report it to us as described below.

 **Please do not report security vulnerabilities through public GitHub issues.**